Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 title: Overview
 ---

-Administration Features

-Administration console to manage the key interactions between Alfresco and Elasticsearch from Alfresco Repository Ability to determine the high-level health of the Elastic Search index via the administration console
+The Admin console is used to manage the interaction between Alfresco and Search Enterprise from Alfresco Repository.
+This gives you the ability to determine the high-level health of the Search Enterprise index.

-To use Alfresco Search Enterprise with the Alfresco Content Services platform the following configuration must be applied:
+To use Search Enterprise with the Alfresco Content Services platform the following configuration must be applied: @Martin should this go in the install pages?

-* Alfresco Repository properties in configuration file `alfresco-global.properties` or as environment variables related to Search Subystem configuration for *searching* features
+* For *searching* features the Alfresco Repository properties must be configured in the `alfresco-global.properties` file.
+This can also be done as an environment variable by configuring the Search Subystem.
-* Alfresco Elasticsearch Connector properties as environment variables related to communication with Alfresco Repository (Database, ActiveMQ and Transform Service) and Elasticsearch server for *indexing* features
+* Alfresco Elasticsearch Connector properties as environment variables related to communication with Alfresco Repository (Database, ActiveMQ and Transform Service) and Elasticsearch server for *indexing* features @Martin do we need these two bullets looks like its repeated below?

 ### Alfresco Repository

-Alfresco Repository provides configuration properties for `elasticsearch` Search Subystem to define the connection to an external Elasticsearch server.
+Alfresco Repository provides configuration properties for the `elasticsearch` Search Subystem to define the connection to an external Elasticsearch server.

-Setting the subsystem search property to `elasticsearch` is required.
+You must set the subsystem search property to `elasticsearch`.

+@martin is there more to do this?
+Where are we?
 ```bash
 index.subsystem.name=elasticsearch
 ```